underscoreio/essential-scala/src/pages/implicits/creating.md

     def toHtml(in: A): String
   }
   ~~~
-- We write adaptors for each concrete class we want to use and for each different situation we want to use it in
+- We write type class instances for each concrete class we want to use and for each different situation we want to use it in

   ~~~ scala
   object PersonWriter extends HtmlWriter[Person] {